omaralfaqih6/breast_cancer_wisconsin/README.md

 The dataset also has a moderate class imbalance, with 357 benign and 212 malignant cases, potentially skewing outcomes toward the majority class if not addressed.
 Moreover, it originates from a single institution—the University of Wisconsin Hospitals—introducing geographical and institutional bias that may not reflect diverse patient populations.

-Additonally, The dataset lacks imaging data, providing only precomputed measurements from digitized fine needle aspirate (FNA) samples, such as texture, smoothness, and symmetry, rather than raw images or histopathology slides.
+Additionally, The dataset lacks imaging data, providing only precomputed measurements from digitized fine needle aspirate (FNA) samples, such as texture, smoothness, and symmetry, rather than raw images or histopathology slides.
 This limits its applicability for advanced diagnostic techniques.
 It also excludes patient demographic details, such as age, genetic factors, or family history, which are critical for personalized diagnostics or subgroup analysis.

 2. High Feature Correlation:
-The correlation heatmap shows strong relationship between some of the features in the dataset.
+The correlation heatmap shows a strong relationship between some of the features in the dataset.
 Most notably, radius_mean, perimeter_mean, and area_mean are highly correlated with each other, forming a distinct cluster with correlation coefficients close to 1.
 Similarly, their corresponding “worst” and “SE” measures also show strong correlations.
 Features such as concavity_mean, concave_points_mean, and compactness_mean are also correlated, indicating they may essentially represent the same information.
 Texture-related features and measures like fractal_dimension_mean and symmetry_se show relatively weak correlations with most other variables.
 These weaker correlations may point to independent information that could be valuable in prediction models.
 This strong multicollinearity among certain groups suggests dimensionality reduction techniques or feature selection might be beneficial for reducing redundancy in subsequent modeling.